Southampton-RSG-Training/git-novice/_episodes/07-branches.md

 ~~~
 {: .output}

-When we used `git clone` it linked up our `main` branch with the remote one, but git doesn't yet know where it should be pushing the `dev` branch to.
-Fortunately, git has told us what we need to do to tell it.
+When we used `git clone` it linked up our `main` branch with the `main` branch on our GitHub repository automatically.
+Our `dev` branch is new, though, and git doesn't yet know where it should be pushing it to.
+Fortunately, git has told us what we need to do to tell it (git is good about this!).

+The `origin` argument to `git push` tells it which remote repository we're pushing to (we can see a list of them, and their web addresses, with `git remote -v`).
+The `dev` argument tells it to push the **current branch** to the remote repository as a branch called `dev`.
+The `--set-upstream` flag tells it that we're setting this behaviour as the default **for this branch**.

-We'll use a shortcut:
+We'll use a shortcut for `--set-upstream` - `-u`:

 ~~~
 git push -u origin dev